MajorCooke/Doom4Doom/README.md

 * ZDoom thread: https://forum.zdoom.org/viewtopic.php?f=43&t=54843

 # Features
-Have a good idea?
+Have an idea?
 You can either open an Issue here on Github or you can make a suggestion for it on our discord server.
 Bear in mind, issue-based suggestions opened here are much easier to keep track of

 # Issues